jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/authorization/registration.rst

 To register user account on the platform:

-1. Click on "Create account" link
+1. Click the "Create account" link
 2. Select account type you want to create

 .. note:: Platform has two types of account: personal and company.
 Personal accounts fit to small companies who want to use a couple of mailboxes.
 Company account is better for big companies with big amount of employees.